kevinmanoj1007/usermanual/adk/API/Models/hyper-parameters.md

 An example of how to setup the values.
 :::note
 Note: There are no restrictions on how this object can be structured, and it is the developer's responsibility to interpret and handle the structure accordingly.
+However, this object SHOULD contain configuration parameters that control the learning process, such as learning rates, batch sizes, discount factors, and other training-specific settings that remain constant during a training run but may be adjusted between runs for optimization or experimentation.
 :::
 ```json title="models/<Model Name>/hyper_parameters.json"
 {